 The laws are changing every day.
 We can only hope that eventually, all 50 states will recognize the potential health benefits the powerful marijuana plant can bring to people.

 CBD (The Hemp Plant)

-Recent studies are finding that combining all the cannabis plant’s compounds (cannabinoids--including both CBD as well as safe, small amounts of THC, flavonoids, terpenoids) work exceptionally better than any of the compounds individually.
-The concept is referred to as the ‘entourage effect.'
+Recent studies are finding that combining all the cannabis plant’s compounds (cannabinoids--including both CBD as well as safe, small amounts of THC, flavonoids, terpenoids) work exceptionally better than using any of the compounds individually.
+The concept is referred to as the ‘entourage effect.’

-The fact that we have all natural options in healing ourselves is making a world of difference for so many suffering individuals.
+The fact that we have more all-natural options than ever in supporting our health is making a world of difference for so many individuals and their pets.

 Hemp Seed Oil

 While it is not a source of CBD, we wanted to give our readers just one more reason to love the hemp plant: hemp seed oil, which is derived from the seeds of the hemp plant.

 Hemp seed oil contains the following nutrients:

 Omega 3 and 6 fatty acids